instafluff0/C3X_Districts/Renderer/docs/retained_renderer_plan.md

 this ablation and is not acceptable for normal wheel/key movement.
 Animation content is not the first target; the static CPU path must be shortened first, then city composition.

-**Selected next experiment:** prototype a bounded translated-front plus newly-exposed-strip publication for this two-column move, preserving exact current-camera ownership while the strip renders asynchronously.
-Measure the existing CPU/composition counter separately from the translated copy and strip render.
-Re-run the four categories only after terrain-only latency is materially lower, then isolate city composition as the second stage.
-Keep ambient refinement single-flight behind the retained front; do not hide a camera change with an old view or relax ownership checks.

 ## Realistic scroll sequence witness — 2026-09-10